olovb/notes/java/patterns.md

 Immutable Objects
 -----------------

+The state of an immutable object never changes.

+Since they *cannot be corrupted by thread interference* and *do not have to be synchronized*, immutable objects are especially useful in multi-threaded programming.

 * Don't let subclasses override methods.
 (Make the class final or make the constructor final and provide factory methods to create instances.)
 * Make all fields private and final.
 * Defensively copy referenced mutable objects stored within the immutable object, objects that are _passed to its constructors_ or that are _returned from its methods_.